What is the Renters' Rights Bill? Here's what will change for renters

 However, things could be about to get a serious shake-up with the Renters' Rights Bill looming over the heads of landlords everywhere, promising better rights for those signing up to leases.

-The bill has finally passed through the House of Lords, and following royal assent, should be written as law by early 2026.
+The bill has finally passed through the House of Lords, and following royal assent, will become law.

 But what is the Renters' Rights Bill and how will it help you?
 Here's what you need to know...